Aider-AI/aider/aider/website/docs/more/analytics.md

 ## Anonymous, no personal info

-No personal information is collected: no user identity, none of your code, prompts or chat messages.
+No personal information is collected: no user identity, none of your code, keys, prompts or chat messages.

 Aider collects information on: